digital-asset/docs.daml.com/docs/2.10.0/docs/concepts/ledger-model/upgrade-model-in-depth.rst

           controller p
           do pure (LF115.Record { ri = 1, rj = None })

-Finally assume a creation event ``createdEvent`` for this template.
+Finally, assume a creation event ``createdEvent`` for this template.
 Exercising choice ``C`` on this contract yields the following response:

 .. code:: scala